 Marty Klein is a pioneer in scanography, the art of using a flatbed scanner as a macro camera.
 His work is remarkable for its deeply informed connection to nature, for its wit, and for its joy in life.
 His grounding in photography serves him well in composing his materials on the glass.
-What gives Klein depth is his intimacy with Nature, for he is a true naturalist, a man of the land.
-He sees.

 John Caddy artist/naturalist, writer and educator

 People with cameras take pictures.
 I make them.
 (Sometimes)

 I create my scanographic images using a flatbed scanner as my camera and natural objects (many locally grown or foraged) as subjects.
 I have been creating images in this manner since 2005, both as an outlet for my creativity and as a different way to share my knowledge and appreciation of the natural world.
 My experience as a photographer, naturalist, blacksmith, gardener and forager informs and inspires my art.
 I strive to portray nature’s essences, forms, patterns and colors, the familiar and the less-seen details.